jku-win-dke/AISA-XMI-Mapper/README.md

 The resulting RDFS/SHACL is returned to the mapper

-## 5. RDFS/SHACL
+## 4. RDFS/SHACL

-After the RDFS/SHACL mapped by a plugin is returned to the mapper, it is written to a file in the output folder.
+After the RDFS/SHACL mapped by a plugin is returned to the mapper, it is written to an RDF/XML file with the name of the model appended by "\_subset" in the output folder.